mosesjebish-engineering-stream/mosesjebish.github.io/about/index.md

-# About This Site
+# About This Application

-This site content was generated using Docify and went to demo in Opensource.com
+User can use this application to create cards and groups corresponding to those cards